ChaitanyaShashwat/191CV210_CS252_PROJECT/README.md

 # 191CV210_CS252_PROJECT

-Details/Documentation for individual project constituting of the following problem statements from the 10th edition of Silberschatz book -
+Details/Documentation for individual project constituting the following problem statements from the 10th edition of Silberschatz book -

 *  4.23 -